-Why involve a FAA attorney in your FAA medical application?
-Despite what you may hear from your AME, the medical certification process is more so a legal process than a medical process.
-Ensuring that your doctor is developing the proper documentation regarding your history of prostate cancer, as well as your treatment, can be a delicate process.
+Why involve a FAA attorney with your FAA medical and VA disability reconciliation?
+Despite what you may hear from other pilots, the medical certification process is more so a legal process than a medical process.
+Ensuring that your doctor is developing the proper documentation regarding your colitis, as needed, can be a difficult task.
 To that end, everything that is submitted to the FAA (i.e. records, statements, evaluations, etc.) goes into your airman medical file.
 This file is what the FAA then utilizes to evaluate whether you are eligible to hold a medical certificate.
 If you are later denied and wish to appeal that denial, your airman medical file becomes “Exhibit A” before the NTSB or upon reconsideration by the Federal Air Surgeon.
 So, a FAA attorney can evaluate your records, prepare a plan for best presentation of your case to the AME or FAA, and best argue your medical eligibility to the Federal Air Surgeon, with an eye for potential, future appeal.
 Furthermore, if your medical documentation is as strong as possible upon initial submission, in doing so, hopefully, you will avoid unnecessary delay.

-If you are concerned about your FAA medical and prostate cancer, call the FAA attorneys at The Ison Law Firm.
+If you have questions about FAA medical and VA disability reconciliation, call the FAA attorneys at The Ison Law Firm.
 We are happy to evaluate your case and discuss with you a plan for presenting your case to your AME or the FAA.
 Aviation law is all we do.
 Nothing else.